jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 Much of the following are only the conventions that I use.
 All of the paths to the meta-layers are configurable.

-First setup a build directory.
+Choose a build directory.
 I tend to do this on a per board and/or per project basis so I can quickly switch between projects.
 For this example I'll put the build directory under `~/rpi/` with the `meta-rpi` layer.

 You could manually create the directory structure like this